Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Introduction

 The challenge of adaptive regularization has led to several innovations that improve upon vanilla DPO.
 Identity Preference Optimization (IPO) \citep{azar2024general}, for instance, effectively mitigates the general overfitting issue by replacing the loss function with a squared-error objective.
 While not explicitly designed to resolve the tension between high- and low-margin data, its uniform target margin partially addresses the problem by regularizing easy pairs, though at the risk of being overly conservative on more informative examples.
 The most direct attempt to solve this is $\beta$-DPO \citep{wu2024beta}, which introduces adaptive, batch-level strategies.
 However, while demonstrating improved results, its mechanisms introduce significant new challenges.
 Its $\beta$-batch adaptation, for instance, is potentially unstable—producing a divergent negative $\beta$ for difficult data—and applies a single, compromised temperature to mixed-margin batches.
 Furthermore, its $\beta$-guided filtering approach can be data-inefficient, as it potentially discards very high and low margin samples that may still contain useful learning signals.
 These issues of potential instability, coarse granularity, and data inefficiency highlight the need for a solution that is not only instance-level and data-preserving, but also inherently stable.

 In this paper, to address these challenges, we introduce Margin-Adaptive Direct Preference Optimization (MADPO), a method that precisely controls the DPO objective through a practical two-step process.
 First, we train a standard reward model to learn how strongly one response is preferred over another for each training example.
 Our approach then leverages this reward model to guide the DPO policy, which works by learning to match the preferences captured by the reward model.
 MADPO strategically modifies the strength of the preference signal from the reward model before showing it to the policy.
 For hard and informative pairs, it amplifies the signal to make the preference seem stronger, forcing the policy to learn more aggressively, achieving the same effect as a low $\beta$.
 Conversely, for easy and uninformative examples where the preference is already obvious, it dampens the signal to make the preference seem weaker, which provides a stabilizing, per-sample regularization, achieving the same effect as a high $\beta$.
-This strategic modification of the preference signal allows for granular, instance-level control, making the alignment process more robust and data-efficient.
+This strategic modification of the preference signal allows for granular, instance-level control, making the alignment process more data-efficient.

 Our theoretical analysis validates the design of MADPO.
 We demonstrate that its instance-level weighting scheme successfully regularizes the learning objective for easy preference pairs while amplifying the signal for difficult ones, all while maintaining a well-behaved and stable optimization landscape with bounded gradients.
 Crucially, we also prove that this granular control is not brittle; our analysis provides a formal guarantee that the practical two-step algorithm is robust to the estimation errors inherent in reward modeling.
-These theoretical results establish MADPO as a principled and reliable method, a claim we validate with empirical experiment.
+These theoretical results establish MADPO as a principled and reliable method.